Sarcasm/irony-mode/README.md

     'irony-server: error while loading shared libraries: libclang.so: cannot open shared object file: No such file or directory

-Maybe it's due to a non-standard location for your installation of `libclang`.
-A path such as `/usr/local/lib` might not be in the path list of the dynamic loader (see ld.so.conf).

-To solve this issue you can try to build `irony-server` with the following
-command:
+When `libclang` is installed in a non-standard location (one that is missing from the path list of the dynamic loader, see *ld.so.conf*) you can tell CMake to use the [rpath][rpath-ref] when installing the target `irony-server`.
+To enable rpath in CMake use the following command:

-    cmake -DUSE_RPATH=ON ..
+    cmake -DCMAKE_INSTALL_RPATH_USE_LINK_PATH=ON <args...>

 [ac-irony-ref]: https://github.com/Sarcasm/ac-irony "AC Irony"